mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

 ### Do This: console.log After Setting Value

-Starter Code: The code is completely functional except that it does not console.log one of the numbers it's supposed to.
+The code is completely functional except that it does not console.log one of the numbers it's supposed to.
 In addition we don't want it to console.log the dummy variable of -1.

 - **Run the program** to see the behavior.
 - **Fix the code** so that it console.log s all the values of `num`.